brandonrobertz/AustinMunicipalCourtScraper/README.md

 AustinMunicipalCourtScraper
 ===========================

+*NOTE: This is no longer maintained and will not work with the current municipal court input validation.
+To request copies of this data, please contact me directly.*

 The Austin Municipal Court takes care of most extremely low level crimes like traffic violations and misc fines.
 This tool asks for a person's last name and DOB, and then grabs their entire Austin Municipal Court case history, and writes it to a CSV file.

 - Each individual violation can easily have twenty or more "events" associated with it.
 Everything that happens in a case's progress is recorded and available online ... everything from when you first get the ticket, to when they send you a reminder to pay, to someone getting an late fee, to a case being dismissed.
 This tool records all events.